ozontech/kelp/README.md

 >
 > Please, disable the Grazie Pro plugin if you want to use this feature.

+## Live templates
+These are prebuilt templates that are in the default `config.json` located below:
+- `dt` — `DsTheme.`
+- `dtc` — `DsTheme.colors.`
+- `dtt` — `DsTheme.typography.`
+- `dti` — `DsTheme.icons.`
+- `mso` — `var/val name by remember { mutableStateOf(false/null/0/0f) }`

+Replace abbreviations, package and class names with your own.

+You can add your own templates: just [export](https://www.jetbrains.com/help/idea/2024.1/sharing-live-templates.html#the-quick-way-copy-and-paste) them from the IDE and manually convert xml to json.

+All templates are shared with your teammates through git (in contrast with the IDE templates).

 ## Experimental support for IntelliJ IDEA
 Kelp plugin supports IntelliJ IDEA in addition to Android Studio.